Graphics extensions

 Display control

-fill-screen, set-rotation, invert-display
+fill-screen, set-rotation, invert-display, display, display-size

 Colours